nditech/apollo/infra/README.md

 - RDS PostgreSQL
 - Redis

-The intended traffic flow is:
+The intended traffic flow, once the runtime layer is in place, is:

 - internet -> ALB on `443`
 - ALB -> web tasks on the application port